 During the fourth quarter, training for "all officers" in search and seizure policies was substantially completed.
-As of May 15, 1999, all of the bureau's 1,080 active-duty officers had been trained in search and seizure policies, except those on extended medical, or similar, leave.
+As of May 15, 1999, all of the bureau's 1,040 active-duty officers had been trained in search and seizure policies, except those on extended medical, or similar, leave.
 All had received a passing score on the content examination given by the training academy.

-The average review time for all SRRs continues to be well within the required seven day period (at three days), and evidence exists to indicate that the supervisory review is an active review, often requiring additional information, rewriting of reports, or other actions on the part of the originating officer.
-None of the 32 SRRs reviewed for this quarter exhibited problems with reporting or review.
-Further, none of the 89 FCSRRs reviewed by the auditor this quarter exhibited problems with reporting or review.
-The "error rate" of zero falls well within the required 95 percent compliance rate for critical areas of the decree.
+The average review time for all SRRs and FCSSRs continues to be well within the required seven day period (at around three days), and evidence exists to indicate that the supervisory review is an active review, often requiring additional information, re-writing of reports, or other actions on the part of the originating officer.

+In preparation for the ninth quarterly audit, the auditor's staff reviewed 51 of the 254 SRRs completed by the bureau this quarter, a 20 percent sample.
+None of the 51 SRRs reviewed for this quarter exhibited problems with reporting or review.
+The "error rate" of zero falls within the required 95 percent compliance rate for critical areas of the decree.
+The auditor's staff also selected a 24% sample of 165 reports from the 971 incidents resulting in completion of FCSSRs during the ninth quarter.
+These reviews indicate that the PBP is requiring written reports of specific police actions, as required by the decree.

 Of more import, perhaps, is that the PBP has established a formalized, universal command review of its FCSRRs and SRRs.
-Personnel at the command staff level now review for sufficiency every report filed by PBP personnel, and return for revision those which exhibit problems.
-More importantly, however, officers who prepare, and supervisors and commanders who approve, problematic reports are scheduled for retraining, counseling or discipline.
+Personnel at the command staff level now review for sufficiency every SRR and FCSSR report filed by PBP personnel, and return for revision those which exhibit problems.
+Ample evidence was seen in the sample reviewed by the auditor that this command level review is effective.
+Fully 100 percent of all reviewed SRRs were completed acceptably, and 100 percent of all reviewed FCSSRs were completed accurately.
+More importantly, however, many officers who prepare, and supervisors and commanders who approve, problematic reports are scheduled for retraining, counseling or discipline.
+See section 2.8 for an assessment of the effectiveness of these review processes.